barumau/PanGlobish/english/302_Dunish_vs_English.md

 In this page Dunish is compared to English.
 The goal is to show why Dunish would be a better global second language for people who don't have a common language.
+We don't have anything against English as such, but we criticize its role as a global language.
 English is perfectly OK as a national language and as an international language between countries where it is already spoken.